Yusuf-Elsayed/ARM_Drivers/NVIC_Driver/README.md

-# Nested Vector Interrupt Controller (NVIC) Driver
+# Nested Vector Interrupt Controller (NVIC) Driver for STM32F401CCU6

 This repository contains an implementation of a driver for the Nested Vector Interrupt Controller (NVIC) module, which is a crucial component of ARM Cortex-M processors for handling interrupts.
 The driver provides functions to configure and manage interrupts, set priorities, and handle interrupt states.

+## Microcontroller Details

+The driver is developed explicitly for the ARM-based STM32F401CCU6 microcontroller, which belongs to the STM32F4 family by STMicroelectronics.
+This microcontroller features a powerful ARM Cortex-M4 core, offering an optimal balance between performance and power efficiency.

 ## Features